till213/Tell-Tours/Europe/Switzerland/Steeler/Leg-1/README.md

 - The **building of Switzerland as a federal state** in the **first half of the 19th century** (1803–1848) **revived symbols** of the period of growth of the Old Swiss Confederacy in the Late Middle Ages, ...
 - ... **including the legends of William Tell** and **Arnold Winkelried** and the **Rütli oath**.
 - After the establishment of the federal state, **the Rütli oath became associated with the Swiss Federal Charter, a document dated to 1291**.
-- This choice was not straightforward, as it **went against Tschudi&#39;s date of 1307** , ...
+- This choice was not straightforward, as it **went against Tschudi's date of 1307** , ...
 - ... and historians could enumerate **a total of 82 similar documents** of the period of **1251 to 1386**.

-- The **decision was motivated pragmatically** , as the **modern Swiss capital of Bern in 1891 was going to celebrate the 700th anniversary of the city&#39;s foundation**...
+- The **decision was motivated pragmatically** , as the **modern Swiss capital of Bern in 1891 was going to celebrate the 700th anniversary of the city's foundation**...
 - ... and it was **convenient to place the 600th anniversary of the Confederacy in the same year**.